jeffwilcox/4thandmayor-resources/README.md

 ### Regional Languages ###
 Regional languages are not necessarily supported on the server-side, but in situations where it makes sense for the client UI to be localized into variants, this is fine to do - with the understanding that server-provided content will still be in a more generic form that may or may not be appropriate for the sub-locale.

+## Target Release ##

+The Windows Phone 8.1 release is the initial target for localization.
+Adding localization to the Windows Phone 7.1 OS or 8.0 versions will be very involved.

 ## Tools ##

 - Windows 8.1 Operating System